HipDysplasia/Destiny2Netlimiting-Macros/README.md

 ---

-# Reference Image
+# Reference Images

-`Reference.png` is provided in the accompanying ZIP and contains the port/control icons used as the visual reference for the NetLimiter configuration.
+`Loadouts.png` & `Ports.png` are provided in the accompanying ZIP and contain the ports and loadouts as the visual reference for the NetLimiter configuration.

 ---